korvedae/bibsh_lm_korvedae/README.md

 Bibsh Workspace
 This is a component of my other project, birbshell, but it can be used independently.

-Features:
-	- Manage workspaces in a KDE-like way ()
+Just lets you manage hyprland workspaces in a KDE-like way cause I needed that functionality for some reason.

 Configuration
 There are two main configuaration files and they both should be placed in the .config/hypr directory.